Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Conclusions

 \section{Conclusions}

 The following conclusions can be drawn from the present work: \begin{itemize} \item An original mesh refinement procedure has been proposed to obtain mesh independent simulation results with pseudopotential LBM of phase-change heat transfer problems, specially pool boiling problems, in the viscous regime.
-The procedure was based on conserving the hydrodynamic and thermodynamic similarities between different meshes by suitably adjusting the parameters $a$, $\sigma$ and $\kappa$. \item It has been shown that the attainment of numerically converged simulation results of pool boiling phenomena depends on both the choice of the contact angle model and its set-up parameters ($G_w$ and $\rho_w$ in this work).
-The $\psi$-based model was the method that produced consistent results without requiring the adjustment of its defining parameter. \item A delay of pool boiling converged simulations results for different meshes has been observed.
-This could affect quantities of engineering interest like bubbles' frequency departure, spatial average heat flux and boiling curves. \item The pool boiling and the Stefan problems results suggest that the convergence order is affected by the presence of nucleation and the compressibility of the fluid.
-This shows that the incorporation of more complex physics into the simulations affects the convergence ratio and thus would require more computational effort to well describe the physical phenomena occurring in the simulated problems. \item The proposed procedure and consequently the simulation of numerically converged results required an extensive use of computational resources, indicating the necessity of using LBM parallel numerical codes for this purpose. \item The paper obtained results suggest the importance of presenting mesh refined simulation results in order to correctly assess pool boiling problems with the LBM. \end{itemize}
+The procedure was based on conserving the hydrodynamic and thermodynamic similarities between different meshes by suitably adjusting the parameters $a$, $\sigma$, $\kappa$ and $g$. \item It has been shown that the attainment of numerically converged results of pool boiling depends on both the choice of the contact angle model and its tuning parameters ($G_w$ for the modified-$\psi$-based model and $\rho_w$ for the $\psi$-based model).
+The $\psi$-based model was the method that produced consistent results without requiring the adjustment of its defining parameter. \item A delay of pool boiling converged simulation results for different meshes has been observed.
+This could affect quantities of engineering interest like the bubbles' frequency departure, spatial average heat flux and boiling curves. \item The pool boiling and the Stefan problems results suggest that the convergence order is affected by the presence of nucleation and the compressibility of the fluid.
+This shows that the incorporation of more complex physics into the simulations affects the convergence ratio and thus would require more computational effort to well describe the physical phenomena occurring in the simulated problems. \item The proposed procedure and consequently the simulation of numerically converged results required an extensive use of computational resources, indicating the necessity of using LBM parallel numerical codes for this purpose. \item The results obtained suggest the importance of carrying out mesh refinement in order to correctly assess pool boiling problems with the LBM. \end{itemize}